SaintsRoots/FindArtAndExhibition-fe/README.md

 - **Backend**
   - **MERN Stack**: Comprising MongoDB, Express.js, React.js, and Node.js.
-  - **MongoDB**: Utilized as the NoSQL database for storing event and booking data.
+  - **MongoDB**: Utilized as the NoSQL database for storing product and order data.
   - **Express.js & Node.js**: Serve as the backend framework and runtime environment, respectively.

 #### Project Structure